mobify/mobifyjs/www/docs/index.md

 # Quick Start

-Mobify.js is a JavaScript framework for adapting existing websites for tablet and mobile.
+Mobify.js is a JavaScript framework for adapting websites for tablet and mobile.

 1. Install <a href="http://nodejs.org/">Node.js</a> if you don't have it already.